Popular words in English. A list of basic English words for live communication. Greetings and farewells

 [ˈəʊvə]

-hang over hang over head
+hang over- hang over one's head

 think- think